chaseofthejungle/spring-annotations-guide/README.md

 <hr />

+**Spring Testing Overview:** The Spring Framework's Inversion of Control (IoC) principles and support for class constructors and setter methods allow for well-defined (such as in the case of wiring beans) and easily implemented unit and integration testing (especially when utilizing a test-driven development (TDD) approach).
+<br /><br />

 **Essential Spring Testing Annotations include:**
 | Annotation | Explanation of Testing Annotation |
 | :--------: | -------- |